Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Evaluating the effectiveness of professional development

+Overall, we found the lower confidence bounds were fairly consistent for $s$ between around 3 and 8 across scenarios, indicating some degree of robustness against choice of $s$, with better performance for lower $s$ for uncorrelated and negatively correlated effects.
+We also examined the performance on the number of significant units by examining the lower confidence bound on $n(0)$ (see Section~\ref{sec:simultaneous_equivalence}) across runs; here, $s = 8$ generally gave the largest number of significant units.
+Considering that a small amount of variation is consistent with the marginal distributions of the treatment and control groups, we select $s = 6$ for our analysis.
+Appendix A7.1 of the supplementary materials and the replication file both give further details of the above procedure and aggregation, along with plots showing how power changes as a function of $s$ under different scenarios.

-We then consider inference for all quantiles of individual effects, not only the maximum effect discussed before.
-Using the method described in Section \ref{sec:inf_quant_all} and the Stephenson rank sum statistic with $s=10$, we construct $90\%$ confidence intervals for all quantiles of individual effects $\tau_{(k)}$'s, and plot the results in Figure \ref{fig:conf_benzene}(a).
-Specifically, Figure \ref{fig:conf_benzene}(a) shows the lower confidence limits for $\tau_{(k)}$'s with $25 \le k \le 78$.
-The lower confidence limits for $\tau_{(k)}$'s with $k \le 24$ are all negative infinity.
-From Figure \ref{fig:conf_benzene}(a), the confidence interval for $\tau_{(40)} \equiv \tau_{\max}$ is $[14.2, \infty)$, the same as that in Table \ref{tab:benzene_null}.
-Moreover, the lower confidence limits of $\tau_{(k)}$'s with $26 \le k \le 40$ are all larger than zero, implying that a $90\%$ confidence interval for $n(0)$ is $[15, 40]$.
-Equivalently, we are $90\%$ confident that at least $15/40 = 37.5\%$ units would suffer from exposure to benzene.
-Similarly, a $90\%$ confidence interval for $n(5)$ is $[9, 40]$.
-That is, we are $90\%$ confident that at least $9/40 = 22.5\%$ units would have at least an additional 5 percentage points of cells with gaps if exposed to benzene compared to control.
+With our selected $s=6$ we analyze the original data, calculating confidence intervals for all quantiles.
+Figure \ref{fig:conf_profession}(b), from our motivating example at the beginning of our paper, shows the $90\%$ lower confidence limits for all the $\tau_{(k)}$'s using the Stephenson rank sum statistic with $s=6$ that have finite lower limits (the lower confidence limits for $\tau_{(k)}$'s with $k \le 116$ are all negative infinity).
+From Figure \ref{fig:conf_profession}(b), the lower confidence limits of $\tau_{(k)}$'s with $146 \le k \le 233$ are all larger than zero, implying that a $90\%$ confidence interval for $n(0)$ is $[88, 233]$.
+Equivalently, we are $90\%$ confident that at least $88/233 = 37.8\%$ units would benefit from the professional development courses.
+Similarly, a $90\%$ confidence interval for $n(6)$ is $[69, 233]$.
+That is, we are $90\%$ confident that at least $69/233 = 29.6\%$ teachers would have gained six more points in the test if they had participated in the professional development.